HeitorPontieri/HeitorPontieri/README.md

 I´m starting my studies in this year and always ready to learn more! 🤯

-Learning Front-end (HTML e CSS), JavaScript and Kotlin for Mobile aplications 🤓
+Learning Front-end (HTML,CSS and JS), Node.js and Kotlin Android aplications 🤓

 <div align="center"><hr>